4GeeksAcademy/flask-api-vanillajs-boilerplate/README.md

 ## How to Start the Project?

-**Back-End**: There is an example API working with an example database.
+**💻 Back-End**: There is an example API working with an example database.
 All your API code should be written inside the `./src/api` folder.

 - src/api/routes.py (it's where your endpoints should be coded)
 - src/api/models.py (your database tables and serialization logic)